mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

 !!! info "Multi tenancy"
-    When we talk about the Tenancy model, we explain how we implement multi-tenancy within a MACH composer project.
+    When we talk about the Tenancy model, we explain how we implement multi-tenancy within a MACH Composer project.
 Multi tenancy is used to serve many use-cases, from a single platform.
 Typical use-cases are multi-brand, multi-country and multi-country environments, that require some 'context' at the application level, to separate one environment from the other, to